Virgil: Legends

 The legend of "Virgil in his basket" arose in the Middle Ages, and is often seen in art and mentioned in literature as part of the Power of Women literary topos, demonstrating the disruptive force of female attractiveness on men.
-In this story Virgil became enamored of a beautiful woman, sometimes described as the emperor's daughter or mistress and called Lucretia.
-She played him along and agreed to an assignation at her house, which he was to sneak into at night by climbing into a large basket let down from a window.
-When he did so he was hoisted only halfway up the wall and then left trapped there into the next day, exposed to public ridicule.
+In this story Virgil became enamoured of a beautiful woman, sometimes described as the emperor's daughter or mistress and called Lucretia.
+She played him along and agreed to an assignation at her house, which he was to sneak into at night, by climbing into a large basket let down from a window.
+When he did so he was hoisted only halfway up the wall and left trapped there into the next day, exposed to public ridicule.
 The story paralleled that of Phyllis riding Aristotle.
 Among other artists depicting the scene, Lucas van Leyden made a woodcut and later an engraving.

-In the Middle Ages, Virgil's reputation was such that it inspired legends associating him with magic and prophecy.
-From at least the 3rd century, Christian thinkers interpreted Eclogue 4, which describes the birth of a boy ushering in a golden age, as a prediction of Jesus's birth.
+Partially as a result of his so-called "Messianic" Eclogue 4 – interpreted from the 3rd century by Christian thinkers to have predicted the birth of Jesus – Virgil was in later antiquity imputed to have the magical abilities of a seer.
+Eclogue 4 describes the birth of a boy ushering in a golden age.
 In consequence, Virgil came to be seen on a similar level to the Hebrew prophets of the Bible as one who had heralded Christianity.
-Relatedly, The Jewish Encyclopedia argues that medieval legends about the golem may have been inspired by Virgilian legends about the poet's apocryphal power to bring inanimate objects to life.
+The Jewish Encyclopedia argues that medieval legends about the golem may have been inspired by Virgilian legends about the poet's apocryphal power to bring inanimate objects to life.

-Possibly as early as the second century AD, Virgil's works were seen as having magical properties and were used for divination.
+Possibly as early as the second century AD, and into the Middle Ages, Virgil's works were seen as having magical properties and used for divination.
 In what became known as the Sortes Vergilianae ("Virgilian Lots"), passages would be selected at random and interpreted to answer questions.
-In the 12th century, starting around Naples but eventually spreading widely throughout Europe, a tradition developed in which Virgil was regarded as a great magician.
-Legends about Virgil and his magical powers remained popular for over two hundred years, arguably becoming as prominent as his writings themselves.
-Virgil's legacy in medieval Wales was such that the Welsh version of his name, Fferyllt or Pheryllt, became a generic term for magic-worker, and survives in the modern Welsh word for pharmacist, fferyllydd.
+In a similar vein, Macrobius in the Saturnalia credits the work of Virgil as the embodiment of human knowledge and experience, mirroring the Greek conception of Homer.
+In the 12th century, starting around Naples but eventually spreading throughout Europe, a tradition developed in which Virgil was regarded as a great magician.
+Legends about Virgil and his magical powers remained popular for over two hundred years, arguably becoming as prominent as his writings.
+In medieval Wales, the Welsh version of his name, Fferyllt or Pheryllt, became a generic term for magic-worker, and survives in its word for pharmacist, fferyllydd.